 Pressure Frying 101

 Being based in Kentucky, we know a thing or two about fried chicken.
-We know there is more than one way to fry and the fastest method is with a commercial pressure fryer.
+While there is more than one way to fry and the fastest method is with a commercial pressure fryer.

 Towards the end of the cooking cycle, the fryer releases excess pressure so the lid can be opened safely.
-The result is perfectly cooked chicken, with a crisp exterior and a juicy, tender interior.
+As a result, chicken is cooked perfectly with a crisp exterior and a juicy, tender interior.

 Make it easy to cook under pressure with Winston’s Collectramatic fryer, a workhorse designed for a legend.
 Request a demo by filling out the form below to learn more!